OpenVPN/openvpn-tests/t_server/tofu/openvpn_test_env/README.md

 This is an OpenTofu root module that enables setting up several different things in AWS:

 1. Server-side infrastructure for t_server
-2. Manual OpenVPN test environments
+2. Manual OpenVPN test environment
 3. Otterwiki
 4. Buildbot